 Humanities Technology's instructional technology team provides on-hands training and support to make teaching with technology easy, effective, and enjoyable.
 Targeted towards humanists, we provide guidance, training, and support for the suite of tools available within the CCLE course management system, as well as other useful tools and areas including data visualization and management, social media, video conferencing, office and document suites, media (audio, image, and video) management, as well as bibliographic reference tools.
 Just email us at email@example.com.

-The UCLA Lesbian Gay Bisexual Transgender and Queer (LGBTQ) Campus Resource Center supports students and employees of all genders and sexual and romantic orientations through community-building events, resources, counseling, outreach, training, consultation and advocacy.
+The UCLA Lesbian Gay Bisexual Transgender and Queer (LGBTQ) Campus Resource Center supports students and employees of all genders and sexual and romantic orientations through community-building events, resources, counseling, outreach, training, consultation, and advocacy.
 We approach our work through holistic, intersectional, and social justice frameworks that honor and empower individuals at their many identities and lived experiences including but not limited to race, ethnicity, immigration status, ability, religion, and class.
 The Center is staffed by full-time professionals and a team of student graduate and undergraduate interns all working remotely to support you!
-While our physical space is closed at this time, our team continues to provide virtual events, programs, and resources.
-Additionally, 2020 marks our Center's 25th anniversary at UCLA!
-To celebrate, we are hosting a variety of special programs throughout the year and invite you to join us.
+Our physical space will be reopened in Fall 2021.
+Our team will continue to provide in-person and virtual events, programs, and resources.

 The Office of Ombuds Services is a resource that provides assistance in resolving conflicts, disputes, or complaints on an informal basis to all members of the UCLA community.
 The office is neutral, confidential and independent.
 Located at room 105 in the Strathmore Building.
 For more information visit our web at http://www.ombuds.ucla.edu/ or call 310-825-7627